Linear Equation of a Line Worksheets

 Find the x-intercept and y-intercept of a line using the given equation. x-intercept is a point in the equation where the value of the y coordinate is zero and vice versa!

-This assembly of worksheets features various geometrical shapes for which linear equation of the lines is provided.
+This assembly of printable worksheets features various geometrical shapes for which linear equation of the lines is provided.
 Find the unknown value (missing coordinates/missing coefficients) from the given equation of the line.

-Boost your child's analytical skills with this array of worksheets that feature MCQs.
+Boost your child's analytical skills with this array of pdf worksheets that feature MCQs.
 Children will have to identify the correct equation of a line based on the given points, slopes, intercepts or parallel/perpendicular lines.